What is perimenopause?

 How many red days will I have?

 How many red days you will have is very individual.
-The app works for women in perimenopause too, just as it works for women who are not perimenopausal - if you might be fertile, you will receive a red day.
-But, with this in mind, Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to effectively prevent a pregnancy.
+The app will be more likely to determine you might be fertile and give a red day if you have fluctuating temperatures and irregular cycles.
+Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to effectively prevent a pregnancy.

 Can I trust my green days?